 How to Determine Liability After a Jackknife Accident

-There are multiple parties you could seek compensation from after a commercial vehicle crash.
-It is a complex process, and you might not understand how to go about doing it.
+You could seek compensation from multiple parties after a commercial vehicle crash.
+It is a complex process, and you might not understand how to do it.
 Abel Law Firm will take on the responsibility so you can focus on recovering from your injuries.

 Liability could fall on any of the following:

 - Truck driver

 - Trucking company